MariaRosenholm/Maria-Rosenholm/README.md

 Before starting my studies in august 2021 I have taken two courses from Metropolia University of Applied Sciences on **Java** and **C#**.

-In my studies in [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/) we are learning about:
+In my studies in [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/) we were learning about:

 :white_circle: HTML5